NStal/node-states/README.md

 # Basic ideas.
 1. Every statemachine start with state void.
-2. All state related data should bind to @data of the state machine .
+2. All state related data should bind to `@data` of the state machine .
 3. Statemachine can turn to panic or recover from it and restore to a correct state.
 4. All async action between state should have a integrity check.
-5. Statemachine can be reset by clean the @data and set the state to "void", without worry about unreturned callbacks.
+5. Statemachine can be reset by clean the `@data` and set the state to "void", without worry about unreturned callbacks.
 6. Statemachine use a wait/give strategy to interact with other state machine to prevent unwanted state change.

 # example

+Example can be found at ./example folder.
+Run it to see a debug output.

 ```coffee-script
 # States = require("node-state")